dart-lang/site-www/src/guides/language/cheatsheet.md

 ```

 Use `factory` when implementing a constructor that
-doesn’t always create a new instance.
+doesn't always create a new instance.

 ### Named constructor